 ➤ Responding to consumer demand for more information about the source of their food, ASI secured mandatory Country-of-Origin Labeling of lamb at retail.

-➤ To help members improve production efficiencies and support sustainability, ASI offers valuable education – through programs including the American Wool Assurance (AWA), Sheep Safety and Quality Assurance (SSQA), and the Let’s Grow Program – and other resources such as the Sheep Production Handbook and monthly Research Update Podcast.
+➤ ASI offers valuable education through programs including the American Wool Assurance (AWA), Sheep Safety and Quality Assurance (SSQA), and the Let’s Grow Program – and other resources such as the Sheep Production Handbook, Sheep Care Guide, and the monthly Research Update Podcast.

 ➤ ASI is increasing the demand for American Wool by sharing the benefits with international buyers, working in partnership with the No. 1 customer of American Wool – the U.S. military – on product development and marketing, and facilitating the reintroduction of the equipment that allows wool products to be machine washed and dried without shrinking.